emicklei/melrose/docs/install.md

 ## Windows

-Look at the build script (`.travis.yml`) of [melrose-windows](https://github.com/emicklei/melrose-windows) for detailed steps to build an executable from source.
+Look at the build script (`.travis.yml`) of [melrose-windows](https://github.com/emicklei/melrose-windows) for detailed steps to build an executable from source or download the latest release (build using Travis CI).

 ## [all platforms] Melrōse plugin for Visual Studio Code<a name="plugin"></a>